Remedies for Bags Under the Eyes and Crow’s Feet

 - Season your meals with fresh lemon juice.

-- In some cases, vision problems can also lead to crow’s feet, which is why you should always wear the correct prescription of contacts or glasses.
-Sight is also directly related to the liver.
+- In some cases, vision problems can also lead to crow’s feet, so you should always wear the correct prescription of contacts or glasses.
+Sight has a strong relationship to the liver, too.

 The relation to kidneys

-Bags that appear under your eyes, especially in the morning and sometimes accompanied by swollen eyelids, are a symptom of an improperly functioning kidney, or saturated kidneys.
-If that is your case, follow a few of these remedies:
+Bags that appear under your eyes, especially in the morning and sometimes accompanied by swollen eyelids, are a symptom of saturated or improperly functioning kidneys.
+If that’s your case, try some of these remedies:

-- Every day eat a bow of onion and parsley soup before meals.
+- Eat a bowl of onion and parsley soup every day before meals.

 - Reduce salt consumption; try to substitute it with sea salt water (sold in diet stores).